 NCIS: Los Angeles: Years ago Sam was kept safe from the Taliban by an Afghan elder's Sacred Hospitality and was able to get the man and his nephew into the US.
 What Sam didn't know was that the Taliban killed the elder's family and the nephew's been holding a grudge against Sam.
 After Sam is captured by the Taliban the nephew hopes he and his uncle will be released but the Taliban recruiter reveals that they're both going to be executed: the elder for defying the Taliban and the nephew for betraying his family.
 The team saves the day but the nephew can't let go of his grudge and his uncle winds up killing him to save Sam.

 Former rebel Brian who gives up Miles and Nora's ultimate destination in "Ghosts" gets the same treatment.
-The Monroe Militia, for all of its other deficiencies, seems to be Dangerously Genre Savvy when it comes to dealing with defectors and informants.
+The Monroe Militia, for all of its other deficiencies, seems to be savvy when it comes to dealing with defectors and informants.

 Averted Trope with Mia Clayton, Nora's sister, by Sergeant Will Strausser, of all people in "Ties That Bind".
 In exchange for the power pendant, he spares both their lives.